-- 3.1 That the Cabinet be recommended to note the action plan implementation updates and indicative costs of achieving net zero by 2023 for the Council's operations, subject to the consideration of any further recommendations made by the Committee. - 3.2 Members could choose not to receive regular updates on the action plan or alternatively could ask for more frequent updates. - 3.3 Additional information has been provided on costs in this report.
+- 3.1 That the Cabinet note the action plan implementation updates and indicative costs of achieving net zero by 2030 for the Council's operations, subject to the consideration of any further recommendations made by the Policy Advisory Committees. - 3.2 Members could choose not to receive regular updates on the action plan or alternatively could ask for more frequent updates. - 3.3 Additional information has been provided on costs in this report.
 Members could ask for additional information on these costs.